How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Many people will start at the end and determine the ideal landed cost, while others will start with the manufacturing cost and determine the final target price.
 Ultimately, the profit margins and final pricing (what you’ll charge the end customer) are up to you.

-OF NOTE: two types of product validation are pretty different–manufacturing and marketing validation.
-Marketing validation is when you test the market to see any demand for your product, while manufacturing validation determines if and what it takes to be made.
+OF NOTE: Two types of product validation are pretty different–manufacturing and marketing validation.
+Marketing validation is when you test the market to see if there is any demand for your product, while manufacturing validation determines if and what it takes to make it.
 While Cosmo offers manufacturing validation, we do not currently provide market validation.

 What do you need to start?

 A product specification sheet is the only thing you need to start validation.
 How detailed the product specifications sheet is will depend on the product and your progress.
-Since this is early sourcing, the goal is to get basic quotes and determine if a product can be made and what it takes to make it—no need to worry if you don’t have every tiny detail of your product figured out.
-If you don’t have a product specification sheet yet, check out our guide on creating one: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet
+Since this is early sourcing, the goal is to get basic quotes and determine if a product can be made and what it takes to make it.
+There is no need to worry if you don’t have every tiny detail of your product figured out.
+If you don’t have a product specification sheet yet, check out our guide on creating one: https://www.cosmosourcing.com/blog/how-to-create-a-great-product-specification-sheet.

 Some people know exactly what they want and will have a fully detailed product spec sheet before they start validation.
 Some people will begin product validation with a basic product specification sheet and then refine and finalize the product spec sheet at the end of the validation phase.
 There are many reasons to keep your product specification sheet flexible.
 For example, you may not know what it takes to create your product, so you make the final sheet based on the manufacturing requirements.
 Perhaps you learn that a supplier offers a broader range of customization than expected.